GavinNL/gfg/README.md

 # Example: Two-Pass Gaussian Blur

 There are two examples provided in the bin folder.
-These examples demonstrate setting up a 2-pass gaussian blur frame graph
+These examples demonstrate setting up a 2-pass gaussian blur frame graph in OpenGL and Vulkan

  * [OpenGL Example](bin/frameGraphOpenGL/main.cpp)
  * [Vulkan Example](bin/frameGraphVulkan/main.cpp)